 Looking after your feet is a number one priority for any runner and whilst we spend a great deal time researching and then investing hundreds of £'s on our running shoes, we often neglect the product we wear between our feet and trainers.

 We now use platforms like Strava, Garmin Connect and Fetcheveryone to log runs and track the mileage to each pair of trainers and ensuring we replace them in a timely manner, but this is not the norm for our running socks.

 Most runners are familiar with the recommendations for the replacement of running shoes and although this varies by brand and style, the normal 'life' of a running shoe is 450 - 600 miles.
-Runners who use a stability or cushioned shoe are usually required to change their shoes after less foot miles than neutral runners who tend to get a bit longer out of the life of their shoes.
-Racing flats however have a lower life expectancy, of between 250 - 350 miles, due to the lighter design and materials used in construction.
+Runners who use a stability or cushioned shoe usually need to change their shoes after less foot miles than neutral runners who tend to get a bit longer out of the life of their shoes.
+However this has changed in the past few years with the advances in performance foam.
+Having said that, this has always been the case for racing flats and now with carbon plated footwear having a much lower life expectancy, of between 150 - 300 miles due to the lighter design and materials used in construction.

 So do we pay the same attention to our running socks?

 Along with our running shoes our sports socks wear out too.
 Sports socks are more durable than a casual sock but we are asking a lot more of them during our workouts.
 Sports socks are designed to give extra support and cushioning to key areas of the foot, therefore any loss of thread or structure over time and use will have a negative effect on the performance of the sock.